pl2599/Bike_Share/README.md

 ## Objective
-In this project, I performed EDA on the bike sharing training data and inform the feature selection / engineering to be fed into the models.
-Afterwards, I will create pipelines to preprocess the data and train several models before selecting a champion model.
+In this project, I will:
+* Perform EDA on the bike sharing training data and inform the feature selection / engineering to be fed into the models.
+* Create pipelines to preprocess the data and train several models before selecting a champion model.
+* Predict the bike share demand of the test data.

+## Exploratory Analysis

+### Count

+### Correlation Matrix

+### Outlier

+## Data Preprocessing

+## Models

+RMSLE - Scoring

+Cross validation with 5 folds is used to determine the RMLSE.

+I utilized 3 models during my model selection process.
+Linear Regerssion was used as the baseline model.
+The challenger models are Random Forest and XGBoost.
+Using cross validation, I determined the RMLSE for these 3 models.

+![rmsle_image]

+XGBoost had the lowest RMSLE, so it was chosen as the model.
+In order to further improve its performance, I performed hyperparameter tuning to calibrate the hyperparameters.
+In the end, the model with the most optimal hyperparameters had an RMSLE of _____

+## Champion Model Testing Results

+The champion model had an RMLSE of ____ on the testing data.